IBM Licensing Optimisation · Case Study

 Client Overview

-Issue$15 million non-compliance exposure, high MLC costs, overprovisioned workloads, underutilised entitlements, and complex sub-capacity reporting
+Issue $15 million non-compliance exposure, high MLC costs, overprovisioned workloads, underutilised entitlements, complex sub-capacity reporting

 The Challenge

+The Risk.
 The institution faced $15 million in non-compliance exposure from discrepancies in mainframe usage reporting, overprovisioned workloads, and misaligned entitlements.
 IBM's mainframe licensing is among the most complex and expensive in the enterprise software landscape.
-MLC fees are calculated based on peak rolling four-hour average utilisation — meaning even short processing spikes can dramatically inflate costs.
+MLC fees are calculated based on peak rolling four-hour average utilisation, meaning even short processing spikes can dramatically inflate costs.
 Without expert analysis, the institution was simultaneously overpaying on MLC and carrying significant hidden compliance risk.

+Why MLC Optimisation Matters.
 IBM Monthly Licence Charges represent one of the largest recurring software costs for financial institutions.
-MLC fees are tied directly to peak mainframe utilisation — specifically the rolling four-hour average (R4HA) — meaning that workload scheduling, LPAR configuration, and processing peaks all directly impact how much you pay each month.
-Organisations that don't actively manage these variables routinely overpay by 20–40%.
+MLC fees are tied directly to peak mainframe utilisation, specifically the rolling four-hour average (R4HA), meaning that workload scheduling, LPAR configuration, and processing peaks all directly impact how much you pay each month.
+Organisations that do not actively manage these variables routinely overpay by 20 to 40%.

 The Process